 One of the aspects related to the survivability design is how to allocate spare capacity in a network, so that the total amount of network resources is minimized.
 The total amount of network resources used with a given SCA option depends on supported failure scenarios and a recovery technique used.
-In this study we employ end to end path protection as a recovery technique in individual network layers; it is believed that such a recovery scheme will be always required in a network to protect the integrity of high class services.
-The considered failure scenarios include physical link failures (e.g. fiber cuts, optical line system failures), transit 1 node failures (both router and OXC) and IP/optical interface failures.
+Although many recovery schemes can be employed in individual layers of the MPLS over OTN model (e.g. protection vs. restoration, dedicated vs. shared, end-to-end vs. local), we focus here on the multilayer aspects of the survivability design, leaving the problem of the survivability deployment in individual network layers out of consideration.
+Therefore, only one (and the same) recovery technique is assumed in individual network layers, which is end-to-end path protection both with dedicated and shared spare capacity.
+It is believed that such a recovery scheme will be always required in the network to protect the integrity of high class services.
+The considered failure scenarios include physical link failures (e.g. fiber cuts, optical line system failures), transit node failures (both router and OXC) and IP/optical interface failures.

-With the single layer survivability (Fig. 2a) protection is implemented at the LSP level and the MPLS layer covers all failure types.
+With the single layer survivability (Fig. 2(a)) protection is implemented at the LSP level and the MPLS layer covers all failure types.
 Each working LSP (wLSP) has a corresponding protection LSP (pLSP), link- and node-disjoint in both network layers.
-With the multilayer survivability (Fig. 2b) protection is implemented both at the LSP level (pLSP) and the lightpath level (pLP).
-The optical layer protects against physical link and OXC failures, whereas the MPLS layer protects against router and IP/optical interface failures which cannot be detected by the optical layer 2.
-This implies that, with the multilayer survivability, only multi-hop LSPs which are susceptible to router failures have corresponding protection LSPs routed in the MPLS layer (to provide node disjointness against router failures).
-Single-hop LSPs do not require any extra spare capacity from the MPLS layer as they are subject only to the failures resolved at the lightpath level (e.g. wLSP2 carried on wLP4 is protected by pLP4).
+With the multilayer survivability (Fig. 2(b)) protection is implemented both at the LSP level (pLSP) and the lightpath level (pLP).
+The optical layer protects against physical link and OXC failures, whereas the MPLS layer protects against router and IP/optical interface failures which cannot be detected by the optical layer.
+The MPLS layer also protects against OXC failures with respect to LSPs transit in the co-located routers.
+This implies that with the multilayer survivability only multi-hop LSPs which are susceptible to router failures have corresponding protection LSPs routed in the MPLS layer (to provide node disjointness against router failures).
+Single-hop LSPs do not require any extra spare capacity from the MPLS layer as they are subject only to the failures resolved at the lightpath level (e.g. wLSP2 carried on working lightpath wLP4 is protected by protection lightpath pLP4).
 To cover the IP/optical interface failures (e.g. optical line cards, intra-office links and tributary OXC ports), the reach of protection lightpaths is extended towards optical line cards in routers.